Year of Call:

 Kevin regularly acts as leading counsel in complex trials and secured the only acquittal as leading counsel in the very first “slave” case brought to trial in the UK in nearly 200 years.
 The trial lasted three months and was described by the trial judge as one of the “most complex any jury would ever have to deal with”.

-Despite a very heavy work load Kevin plays an active part in the management of his chambers and is an active member of various legal, professional bodies.
-He sits on the South Eastern Circuit committee and is Chair of his local Bar Mess.
+Despite a very heavy work load Kevin played a very active part in the management of his chambers for many years.
+He still chairs the Pupillage committee in Chambers and is Chair of the Herts & Beds Bar Mess and has been made Editor of the Circuiteer, which is published on behalf of the South Eastern Circuit (SEC).
+Kevin has been a member of the SEC committee for many years.
 Kevin is heavily committed to diversity within the profession and takes part in initiatives both inside and outside his Chambers to ensure the profession fully represents those it serves.